adimishrax7x/Craigslist-JS-Scraper/README.md

 - DOWNLOAD the .zip file or clone the rep.
 - cd to the folder where the where the sttarting files exist .
--run the following command
+- Run the following command

               $ npm install
--After the installation is complete run the following command .
+- After the installation is complete run the following command .

               $ node index.js